LotWizeby Sanaf AI Solutions

 Lead with the Project, Not the Price

 Homeowners need to understand what is being fixed or built before they can evaluate how to pay for it.
-Start every communication with:
+Start every communication with: what the project is, why it is necessary, what happens if it is deferred, and the estimated cost from contractor bids.

 Only after establishing the project's legitimacy should the board introduce the financing discussion.